laravel-json-api/docs/1.0/getting-started/README.md

 - Updating relationships
 - Deleting resources
 - Validation of:
-  - JSON API documents for compliance with the specification; and
+  - JSON:API documents for compliance with the specification; and
   - Query parameters.

 This includes full out-of-the box support for querying Eloquent resources,